Massey products in the \'etale cohomology of number fields: Massey products in etale cohomology

+Let us finally note that Massey products for the profinite classifying space $B \pi_1(S)$ identifies with Massey products in the Galois cohomology of the profinite group $\pi_1(S)$ as defined in Section \ref{sec:galois}.
+Indeed: $B \pi_1(S)$ can be identified with the profinite simplicial set which is the (profinite) nerve of the category with one object and with the set of elements of $\pi_1(S)$ as morphisms.
+Then the continuous simplicial cochain complex $C^*(B \pi_1(S),\ZZ/p\ZZ)$ has in degree $n$ continuous functions $\pi_1(S)^{\times n} \rightarrow \ZZ/p\ZZ$ as elements.
+The resulting complex coincides with the homogeneous cochain complex computing the continuous group cohomology of $\pi_1(S)$, thus Massey products coincide.

-To a connected scheme $X$ we may associate the \emph{\'etale topological type} $\Et(X)$ \cite{FriedlanderEtale}; the étale topological type of a scheme $X$ is a pro-space, and by the above discussion we have a map $\Et(X)\to B\pi_1(X)$, inducing maps
+To a connected scheme $X$ we may associate the \emph{\'etale topological type} $\Et(X)$ \cite{FriedlanderEtale}; the \'etale topological type of a scheme $X$ is a pro-space, and by the above discussion we have a map $\Et(X)\to B\pi_1(X)$, inducing maps

-that identifies Massey products. \\
+that identifies Massey products.

 Recall from Section \ref{sec:galois} that the cup product

 is the connecting homomorphism of the short exact sequence

 where $V_y = \ZZ/p\ZZ^2$ with the $\pi_1(X)$-action given by